Amber Benson: Career

 In 2006, Benson released her second independent feature film Lovers, Liars & Lunatics through her own production company, Benson Entertainment.
 The film was shot on film and was partly financed by the sale of limited edition "Triangle" Tara Buffyverse action figure.
 The project, initially called "The Dirty Script," was ultimately titled Lovers, Liars and Lunatics by producer Diane Benson, Amber's mother.

 In 2006, Benson also portrayed the "vegetarian" vampiress Lenore on the TV series Supernatural.

-In December 2006, Benson and Golden released yet another collaboration, the short novel The Seven Whistlers which is distributed through Subterranean Press in a limited number of signed copies.
+In December 2006, Benson and Golden released another collaboration: the short novel The Seven Whistlers, distributed through Subterranean Press in a limited number of signed copies.
 In September 2007, Benson signed a three-book deal with Ginjer Buchanan of Penguin Books.
 Death's Daughter, was released by Ace Books on February 24, 2009; Cat's Claw, on February 23, 2010; and Serpent's Storm, in February 2011.
 On February 28, 2012, the fourth book in the series, How to Be Death was released.

-Benson is the co-director with Adam Busch of the 2010 comedy film Drones.
+In 2010, Benson and Adam Busch co-directed the 2010 comedy film Drones.

 In 2012, Benson played a young Judith Collins in the Dark Shadows audio drama "Dress Me in Dark Dreams".
 She guest starred in the second season of the Jane Espenson scripted romantic comedy web series, Husbands.

 In June 2013, it was announced that Benson has been attached to star in the web TV series adaptation of The Morganville Vampires as Amelie, the founder of Morganville.

 Benson narrated the 2014 audiobook Lock In by John Scalzi.
 In October 2014, she published her fantasy book The Witches of Echo Park.

 Benson wrote, directed, and provided her voice to Slayers: A Buffyverse Story alongside her former Buffy costars James Marsters, Charisma Carpenter, Anthony Head, Juliet Landau, Emma Caulfield Ford, James Charles Leary and Danny Strong.
 The Audible exclusive, written with Christopher Golden, was released in October 2023.

-In 2024 Benson narrated the first two audiobooks in the Blood & Ancient Scrolls Series by Raven Belasco, Blood Ex Libris and Blood Demands.
+In 2024 Benson narrated the first two audiobooks in the Blood & Ancient Scrolls series by Raven Belasco, Blood Ex Libris and Blood Demands.